apify/crawlee/README.md

 you can take advantage of the
 <a href="https://github.com/apifytech/apify-cli" target="_blank">Apify command-line interface</a> (CLI) tool.

-The CLI can be installed by running:
+Install the CLI by running:

 ```bash
 npm -g install apify-cli
 ```

-Now you can create a boilerplate of you new web crawling project by running:
+Create a boilerplate of you new web crawling project by running:

 ```bash
 apify create my-hello-world